CMecrow/CM-Project-5/README.md

 ### Searchbar

 - The searchbar was an important must have feature within the user stories.
 On a xl display it sits alongside the lower nav icons neatly, using another font awesome icon as the submit button.
 I had a choice to make with the searchbar as soon as the display hits 992px, and the responsive navbar kicks in.
 One option was to include the searchbar in the dropdown with the other links however this felt a bit awkward to use and I quickly decided to keep it seperate and relocate it to the top of the page for easy access for the user.
 As this was not included in the original template, it meant a fair amount of tweaks to the css to implement.
 This is discussed in more detail in the [testing file.]((https://github.com/CMecrow/CM-Project-5/blob/main/docs/testing.md))

+### Banner Image and Call to Action

+- I included a large eye catching banner image to complement the site's content and purpose.
+The image is high quality so looks good on larger screens and isn't overly cluttered so still looks good on smaller devices, though the rollerblader may be cropped on small devices, the skatepark ramps are still present.
+The call to action overlayed on the image gives a brief introduction to the shop as well as the site's logo, letting the user know a bit about the business and where they're based.
+These features are accompanied by the call to action button 'Shop now!', providing an access point to the store products straight from the eye catching banner image.

+### New Items

+- The template included a 'Featured items' section towards the bottom of the home page.
+I changed this to be new items, and applied the view appropriatley, to keep the webpage dynamic and up to date without any extra work for the site admin.
+These products will be automatically updated as new items are added on the backend.